sonicakes/sushi-paradise/README.md

 # Accomplished
 landing page + menu section, using Bootstrap 4, HTML and CSS.
 # Highlights
--use of clip-path property to create an angle of the landing page image -use of linear gradient
--use of gradient on h1-h3 tags, utilizing background-image property and setting color to transparent to display on the text
+use of clip-path property to create an angle of the landing page image; use of linear gradient; use of gradient on h1-h3 tags, utilizing background-image property and setting color to transparent to display on the text